All first-year students are introduced to programming (Java) and to the fundamentals of Software Engineering and Computer Science.

-We have a dedicated officer who can help you find a placement.
 You'll be paid a salary and your University fees are reduced for that year.

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change, we'll consult and inform students in good time and take reasonable steps to minimise disruption.

 The Software Hut group project, pioneered at the University of Sheffield, is famous nationally.
 The Software Hut (a microcosm of a real software house) is used as a vehicle for investigating the processes of engineering a real software system for a real client in a competitive environment.
 The taught element of the project covers how to manage software development projects successfully and how to deliver software products that meet both client expectations and quality standards.